This blog post is about how to install free maps on a Garmin Nüvi 255W Sat Nav.

 What follows is how I installed these maps on the device.

-Warning: You are not to hold me or anyone else responsible for any problems you incur, including costs from reading this blog post and following instructions on this site.
+Warning: You are not to hold me or anyone else responsible for any problems you incur, including costs from reading this blog post, following instructions on this site or from downloading any files.

 2nd Warning: You might want to just replace the map on the internal memory, and not use a sd card.
 I think you should reconsider and use the sd card method.
 If you don’t want to use a SD card, you won’t want to use all the instructions below, but please don’t forget to backup the device and make sure it is fully charged.